dataprofessor/streamlit-for-datascience/lesson-4.md

 ### Pandas Series

-By default, there are no Series name.
-In the *Index* section below we will be adding the Series name.
+A Pandas Series can be created using the `pd.Series()` command with a Python list as input arguments.

+Consider the following elements inside the Python list:

+A list of integers

 ```Python
 pd.Series([1,2,3,4,5])
 ```

+A list of integers and floats.

 ```Python
 pd.Series([1,2,3,4,5,3.5])
 ```

+A list of integers and a string.

 ```Python
 pd.Series([1,2,3,4,5,'a'])
 ```

+A list of strings.

 ```Python
 pd.Series(['apple','papayas','bananas','orange'])
 ```

+As we can see above, by default, there are no Series name (*i.e.* column and row names as in a DataFrame).
+In the *Index* section below we will be adding the Series name.

 ### Pandas DataFrame